Welcome to today's edition of the Rush 24-7 podcast.

 He's out there.

-He poisoned our kids with cigarettes and spaceman from Mars, Larry.
+He poisoned our kids with cigarettes.

-Uh, that's a serious charge.
+That's a serious charge.

 We at C-SPAN take these things.

-Of course, it's serious.
+Of course it's serious.

 What are you talking about?